AzJRC/log_ingestion_pipeline_gso/sysmon/docs/windows-sysmon-deployment.md

 Installing Windows Sysmon in distributed environments (Windows domains) can be somewhat tricky, specially when we care about security risks.
 In this documentation file you'll find information on how to deploy Widows Sysmon in a secure manner.

-Special thanks to `arkoperator` (Carlos Perez) from `TrustedSec LLC.` in his repository project [`SysmonCommunityGuide`](github.com/trustedsec/SysmonCommunityGuide/tree/master) where most of the best practices presented here originate from his work.
+Special thanks to `arkoperator` (Carlos Perez) from `TrustedSec LLC.` in his  project [`SysmonCommunityGuide`](github.com/trustedsec/SysmonCommunityGuide/tree/master) as one of the best resources of information regarding Windows Sysmon.

 ## Install Windows Sysmon in a Windows Domain with a StartUp Script